qoobes/essays/stekki/creation.md

 You should have more or less everything you need set up now, so let's get on with the "development".

-First of all, run the command `gulp`.
+First of all, run the command `npm start`.
 This will compile the sass into css, and will start our website.
 It should automatically open it in your browser but just in case it doesn't, you should find it on `localhost:3000`.

 I encourage anyone reading to try changing some text in the `html files`, as gulp has instant reloading, so any change you make will visible right away.